https://sploitus.com/exploit?id=MSF:AUXILIARY-GATHER-LDAP_ESC_VULNERABLE_CERT_FINDER-

 end

-flag_allowed_to_enroll, allowed_sids = parse_dacl_or_sacl(security_descriptor.dacl) if security_descriptor.dacl
+allowed_sids = parse_acl(security_descriptor.dacl) if security_descriptor.dacl

 ca_server_key = ca_server[:dnshostname][0].to_sym